cvipdnn/defect_detection/README.md

 b.2) a smaller version of CNN based on MobileNetV2 by evaluating different feature outputs( final feature map output from the layer 'block_5_depthwise_relu' in MobileNetV2)

 Note that:
-1)From the accuracy below, 1.b.1) is not a good model to solve this problem.
+1)From the accuracy table below, 1.b.1) is not a good model to solve this problem.
 2) Using the whole image to classify may not be a good idea, especially when the defect size is small.
 A better idea is to use tile based classifier, which is kind of like 'Semantic Segmentation'.